-Visit our stunning nature reserves for free.
-To find out more, come and see us in the visitor centre, call returning wheatears which then nested here.
+East Wretham Heath was a favourite of Dr Sydney Long, NWT's founder, who would visit in March each year to find the first of the returning wheatears which then nested here.
 The reserve was purchased from three landowners in the early 1940s and was the first nature reserve in Breckland.
 In the birch woods at the edge of Langmere is a stone in memory of Dr Sydney Long.
 He died in January 1939 and it is here that his colleagues erected a stone to record his life and his tremendous contribution to conservation.
 Breck grassland is a nationally rare habitat, which is colonised by many species found nowhere else in the UK.

-NWT Nature Reserve EAST WRETHAM HEATH www.norfolkwildlifetrust.org.uk
+www.norfolkwildlifetrust.org.uk

-Saving Norfolk's Wildlife for the Future The bare ground left around the edge of the meres as water rises and falls is especially important for rare plants, many of them tiny.
+The bare ground left around the edge of the meres as water rises and falls is especially important for rare plants, many of them tiny.
 When wet, the meres are also home to many waterbirds including little grebe, gadwall, coot and lapwing.
 Enjoying your visit The nature reserve is open dawn till dusk, every day all year round.
 Free to enter.
 There is a small car park at the Brecks reserve office.
 A network of paths enables visitors to access the habitats, wildlife and landscapes of this unique area.
 Please do not leave these paths, because some areas of quaking marsh and fen can be treacherous.
 Can I bring my dog?